-Paola and her granddaughter have made their own personal climate plan, and with COOL, we can too.
+Paola and her co-author and granddaughter Avery Sangster have made their own personal climate plan, and with COOL, we can too.

 Tune in for tangible tips on how we can cut the amount of carbon dioxide that goes into the atmosphere and/or take carbon dioxide out of the atmosphere.

 It’s easier than you think.
 And that’s pretty cool. 😉